ragAgar/chat_using_NN/README.md

 ## About this repositry

 We made Chat web app with flask + Postgresql.

-The Chat can return conversation with natural pronaunciation and have Twitter & Uber function using API.
+This can return conversation with natural pronaunciation and have Twitter & Uber function using API.

+We learned model with Cornell_Movie-Dialogs_Corpus *1
 ## We use

 1. mac os X El capitan